 Content Covered by the ACT Reading Test

-The Reading Test is based on four types of reading selections: social studies, natural sciences, prose fiction, and humanities.
-The Social Studies/Sciences subscore is based on the questions on the social studies and natural sciences passages, and the Arts/Literature subscore is based on the questions on the prose fiction and humanities passages.
+The reading test is based on four types of reading selections: the social studies, the natural sciences, literary narrative, and the humanities.
+The Social Studies/Sciences reading skills subscore is based on the questions on the social studies and natural sciences passages, and the Arts/Literature reading skills subscore is based on the questions on the literary narrative and humanities passage.

 - Social Studies (25%).
 Questions in this category are based on passages in the content areas of anthropology, archaeology, biography, business, economics, education, geography, history, political science, psychology, and sociology.